sobaee/dict2mdx/README.md

 # dict2mdx
-This is a bash script to convert any dictionary which supported reading through pyglossary to mdx using pyglossary and mdict-utils tools.
+This is a bash script to automatically convert any dictionary which supported reading through pyglossary to mdx using pyglossary and mdict-utils tools.

 REQUIRMENTS: